 In the previous article, you learned how to highlight and take notes on the biblical text.
 As part of that process, you’ve likely identified words that you’d like to dig into a little further to gain a deeper understanding of the Scriptures.

 In this article, you’ll learn about a helpful tool to identify repeated words in the original language (even if you don’t know any Greek or Hebrew), how to use the Bible Study Guide (Logos’ primary tool for word study), as well as one way to use Logos to guide you through studying a word.

 Highlight Repeated Words

-If you’re familiar at all with Bible study, you know that repetition is a key signal for what is important in a biblical passage or book.
+If you’re familiar with Bible study, you know that repetition is a key signal for what is important in a biblical passage or book.
 Repeated words can hammer home a point, reinforce the structure of a text, and more.
-With Logos, you can identify repeated words with a click (literally) by using the Corresponding Words Visual Filter.
+With Logos, you can identify repeated words with a click (literally) when using the Corresponding Words visual filter.
 With this visual filter active, anytime you click a word, Logos will highlight other occurrences of that word in your resource.
-And it can do this not only for English words but the underlying Greek or Hebrew words as well.
+And it can do this not only for English words but for underlying Greek or Hebrew words as well.
 Here’s how to use it:

 - Open your Bible to a passage you want to study.

 - Activate the Corresponding Words Visual Filter by clicking the Visual Filters icon .

 - Ensure that the box beside Resource is checked and that the Resource section is expanded.

 You can customize this visual filter.
 For example, check the box beside Same lemma to have Logos highlight every time the original language word appears in the passage.
 Checking Same root will highlight every time words from the same root (like “righteous,” “righteousness”) appear.